 Thanks for your question.
 Australian politics has changed in many ways since 1901.

 Before 1901, Australia was not a nation.
-At that time, the continent consisted of six British colonies – New South Wales, Victoria, Queensland, South Australia, Tasmania and Western Australia – which were partly self-governing, but subject to the law-making power of the British Parliament.
+At that time, the continent consisted of 6 British colonies—New South Wales, Victoria, Queensland, South Australia, Tasmania and Western Australia—which were partly self-governing but subject to the law-making power of the British Parliament.
 Through the process of federation, these colonies united and became states of Australia, known as the Commonwealth of Australia.

-Your question is going to require you to do some research and come to your own conclusions – however you're in luck, as the PEO has a comprehensive timeline showcasing the highlights of the federal Parliament's history in Australia.
+Your question is going to require you to do some research and come to your own conclusions—however you're in luck, as the PEO has a comprehensive timeline showcasing the highlights of the history of Australian Parliament.